Configuration

 }

-.
+}Severity values: "off", "warn", "error", or numeric 0, 1, 2.
 Many rules accept options; see the rule reference.

 Plugins

 Plugins bundle custom rules or formatters.
-Install the package and list it in plugins
+Install the package and list it in plugins:

 {